 Intrigued by the practices of indigenous peoples, particularly the Guaraní, who highly valued this plant , European settlers quickly adopted mate tea, fascinated by its stimulating effects and medicinal properties.

-Mate tea bag
+Mate tea bags

 Yerba mate has become a valuable commodity, not only in daily life but also in the economy .